 target: The name of the target .dsp or .vcproj file.
-The correct suffix for the version of Visual Studio must be used, but the \$MSVSPROJECTSUFFIX construction value will be defined to the correct value (see example below).
+The correct suffix for the version of Visual Studio must be used, but the \$MSVSPROJECTSUFFIX construction variable will be defined to the correct value (see example below).

 variant: The name of this particular variant.
+For Visual Studio 7 projects, this can also be a list of variant names.
 These are typically things like "Debug" or "Release", but really can be anything you want.
-Multiple calls to MSVSProject with different variants are allowed: all variants will be added to the project file with their appropriate build targets and sources.
+For Visual Studio 7 projects, they may also specify a target platform separated from the variant name by a | (vertical pipe) character: Debug|Xbox.
+The default target platform is Win32.
+Multiple calls to MSVSProject with different variants are allowed; all variants will be added to the project file with their appropriate build targets and sources.